English | Deutsch

-The process known as IP Session Statistics belongs to software Visual IP InSight or EarthLink Software or EarthLink FastLane or IP Session Statistics by Visual Networks (www.visualnetworks.com).
+The process known as IP Session Statistics belongs to software Visual IP InSight or EarthLink FastLane by Visual Networks (www.visualnetworks.com).

-The file is not a Windows core file.
+It is not a Windows core file.
 The program is not visible.
-Program starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-IPClient.exe is able to monitor applications.
-Therefore the technical security rating is 51% dangerous, however also read the users reviews.
+The program starts when Windows starts (see Registry key: MACHINE\Run).

 External information from Paul Collins:

-Important: Some malware camouflages itself as IPClient.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware camouflages itself as IPClient.exe.
 Therefore, you should check the IPClient.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 Score